 Mike’s place was a nice place to relax, and it was a little hard to not get sucked in to staying way too long.
 The next few miles of the day were a (not terribly steep) uphill, which I continued to struggle with due to being laden down with nine pounds of water and several extra meals.
-The late morning provided another view of the snow-capped San Jacinto, as the trail brings me ever closer.
+The late morning provided another view of the snow-capped San Gorgonio, as the trail brings me ever closer.
 By 12:30, I’d made it seven miles to the end of the first downhill of the day, and stopped at a slightly shaded campsite to rest.
 I took a two hour long lunch break, cooking last night’s dinner, and thus relieving myself of a non-trivial amount of food and water weight.
 I also got in a short 15 minute nap.

 The next water source was another five miles down the trail, at Tule Spring.
 It has a cistern (which recently has been empty), and a muddy and shallow (but fast moving) creek, so while this wouldn’t be the best water source, it’s the best game in town until getting to Paradise Valley Cafe, 15 miles beyond that.

 While I was resting, Peter Pan and Bigfoot, an older couple from Alaska passed me, as did Hulkspiration and his wife, Sierra, as I was packing up to leave.
-I caught up with them at the campsite at the road that leads to the creek.
+I caught up with them at the campsite at the road that leads to Tule Spring.